 The federal government collected record amounts of both individual income taxes and payroll taxes through the first six months of fiscal 2017.
 4/14/17

 Wealth is desired or needed “material possessions and resources”.
 Examples of real wealth are food, shelter, clothing, transportation, entertainment, labor services.
 The value of wealth depends on human desire and need.
 In times of crisis food is worth more than gold, water more than food, air worth more than water.

 Wealth (not money) comes from the earth.
-Wealth is collected and developed by human action.
+Wealth is collected and produced by human action.

-People create wealth from natural resources for selfish reasons; to use it themselves, to trade it for other things they want or need and to store for future use and security.
+People create wealth from natural resources for selfish reasons; to use it for themselves and family, to trade it for other things they want or need and to store for future use and security.